Blog Post

 Total cash spent out of pocket is $74,200 ($60,000 + $4,200 + $10,000).

 Remember to factor in the monthly interest rate you need to pay for the loan you took.
 In this example, we’ll say that the interest is $1,000 and monthly rental rate is $2,400.
-This brings your annual cash flow to $16,800.
+This brings your annual cash flow to $16,800 and a good monthly cash flow.

 Let’s find out how much ROI you get using the cash-on-cash formula.